flaasz/polychat.js/readme.md

 ## See it in action!

-Visit https://discord.gg/7en5B2Jzdc to see the bot in action, get help if you run into any problems, or just give me some feedback!
+Visit [ValhallaMc Discord Server](https://discord.gg/7en5B2Jzdc) to see the bot in action, get help if you run into any problems, or just give me some feedback!
 Every bit will be appreciated :)